 Can modern solutions replace spreadsheets and integrate with our existing ERP?

 Yes.
-Solutions like Octasyn are designed for both cloud and on-premises deployment, with connectors for a wide range of ERPs, 3PLs, and carriers.
-This ensures smooth data flow and eliminates manual rekeying.
+Solutions like Octasyn are designed for both cloud and on-premises deployment, with connectors for a wide range of ERPs, 3PLs, and carriers, ensuring smooth data flow and eliminating manual rekeying.

 How does automated EDI shipping software prevent chargebacks?